According to Niche.com in 2018

 Many of our professors are current or former law enforcement professionals with experience in state and federal agencies, which adds an important, real-world aspect to your learning environment.
 You’ll have the opportunity to work with professors conducting research through Hilbert’s Institute for Law and Justice, a nationally renowned resource for a wide range of law and justice-related issues.
 (Link to be provided to Institute page.)

 Criminal justice majors may pursue the two-year Associate in Arts degree and security management certificate, which allows you to enter the criminal justice field or pursue a bachelor-level program, or the four-year Bachelor of Science degree.
 The bachelor-level program allows students to select from among eight concentrations, such as Investigations, Family Violence and Juvenile Justice.

 In addition, Hilbert offers the innovative combined BS/MS program, a “4+1” plan that lets students earn a bachelor’s degree in criminal justice and a master’s degree in criminal justice administration in five years.
 Students are admitted to the graduate school after completing all undergraduate degree requirements and are not required to take the Graduate Record Examination (GRE).

 Criminal science majors at Hilbert have the opportunity to gain practical experience through our internship program, which allows you to apply principles and concepts learned in the classroom to actual work in the criminal justice field.

-Our students serve internships at such places as U.S. Customs, the New York State Attorney General’s Office, local police departments, congressional offices, state police barracks, as well as many other sites.
+Our students serve internships at such places as U.S. Secret Service, the New York State Attorney General’s Office, local police departments, congressional offices, county sheriffs' offices, as well as many other sites.

 Students may also join the Criminal Justice Association, where you'll discuss ideas, current events and careers in criminal justice; visit police, correctional and juvenile facilities; and participate in community service activities.